YusufSonmezz/FordStaj1/src/README.md

 ## Summary Of Project
 This project aims detection of freespace in highway.
-In this project, datas which are limited has been processed and augmented, the UNet model has been used and with [train.py](https://github.com/YusufSonmezz/FordStaj1/blob/main/src/train.py) the model fitted.
+In this project, datas which are limited has been processed and augmented, the UNet model has been used and with [train.py](https://github.com/YusufSonmezz/FordStaj1/blob/main/src/train.py), the model has been fitted.

 ## Content Of Project
 * Convertion of Json files to Mask Images     : [json2mask.py](https://github.com/YusufSonmezz/FordStaj1/blob/main/src/json2mask.py)